 Summer through to March is termite-swarming season.
-Many people who have not witnessed a, termite ‘winged’ swarm will find it quite confronting.
-Essentially, a termite swarm is caused when a mature termite colony develops reproductive’s, little bit like baby termites, that are released with a temporary set of wings, hence many people notice after a swarm there are hundreds of little wings lying everywhere.
-This is because, they are not great fliers & designed to be released from a high spot & catch the breeze.
-The ones that are lucky enough to survive will dig into soil & create a new termite colony.
+Many people who have not witnessed a termite ‘winged’ swarm will find it quite confronting.
+Essentially, a termite swarm is caused when a mature termite colony develops reproductive, a little bit like baby termites, that are released with a temporary set of wings, hence many people notice after a swarm there are hundreds of little wings lying everywhere.
+This is because they are not great fliers & designed to be released from a high spot & catch the breeze.
+The ones that are lucky enough to survive will dig into the soil & create a new termite colony.

 A termite swarm can be like something out of a ‘horror‘ movie, when all of a sudden thousands upon thousands of ‘winged‘ termites swarm out of, typically a couple of small openings.
 We have received panicked phone calls for termite treatment late on a hot, summer night where people have come home to millions of these winged insects swarming in their house.

 If this happens to you, save a couple for correct identification, so we can confirm these are in fact’ alates’ winged termites.
-Normally, we advise people not to disturb any areas affected by termites, but in this case winged termites are designed to establish a new colony not eat & damage timber.
+Normally, we advise people not to disturb any areas affected by termites, but in this case, winged termites are designed to establish a new colony not eat & damage timber.
 The alates tell us that there is a mature termite colony, within 50 feet of this alate swarm.
-A termite colony is normally around 5 years old, before they release winged termites.
-Best thing to do, is have a full Inspection conducted by a termite expert.
-An alate swarm can mean you have a, termite colony on your property or it could mean there is a neighbor with a termite colony & some of their winged termites have been attracted to lights or blown in to your property.
-Either way diligence is the key.
+A termite colony is normally around 5 years old before they release winged termites.
+The best thing to do is to have a full Inspection conducted by a termite expert.
+An alate swarm can mean you have a termite colony on your property or it could mean there is a neighbor with a termite colony & some of their winged termites have been attracted to lights or blown into your property.
+Either way, diligence is the key.
 A mature termite colony in the vicinity definitely poses a risk & you want to be sure as a homeowner of where that risk is & exactly how to manage it.